CytoidCommunity/Cytoid-wiki/docs/en/charting/audio.md

 ![](./_sources_audio.md/appr2_after.png)

 Now the music starts at Label 4.
-And you can test play this with scanline shift 0.
+And you can test play this with scanline shift/offset 0.
 If the scanline rebounds in line with the beat, you've done right.

 ::: warning
 If your song has fade-in before it starts, always sync the label with the first beat and not the fade-in.